Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The World Justice Project (WJP) is the organization that releases the Rule of Law Index.
-This index measures how well countries adhere to the rule of law in practice.
+The World Justice Project (WJP) is the organization responsible for publishing the Rule of Law Index.
+This index evaluates and ranks countries based on their adherence to the rule of law in practice, rather than just in theory.

 QUESTION 13